cr/thd74/flash_update_protocol.md

 The initial cmd length field is the number of bytes in the nouns plus one byte for the checksum.
 The overall message length is `<cmd length> + <payload length> + 8`.

+The two length words and the verb in the header are big endian, nouns of the more complex commands are typically 4-byte little endian.

 The checksum is the sum reduce over all preceeding bytes in the message apart from the attention bytes `ab ab`.

 ### Observed command verbs